Friedrich Hayek: Chicago

 Hayek received a Guggenheim Fellowship in 1954.

 Another influential political philosopher and German-speaking exile at the University of Chicago at the time was Leo Strauss, but according to his student Joseph Cropsey who also knew Hayek, there was no contact between the two of them.

 After editing a book on John Stuart Mill's letters he planned to publish two books on the liberal order, The Constitution of Liberty and "The Creative Powers of a Free Civilization" (eventually the title for the second chapter of The Constitution of Liberty).
 He completed The Constitution of Liberty in May 1959, with publication in February 1960.
 Hayek was concerned that "with that condition of men in which coercion of some by others is reduced as much as is possible in society".
 Hayek was disappointed that the book did not receive the same enthusiastic general reception as The Road to Serfdom had sixteen years before.

 He left Chicago mostly because of financial reasons, being concerned about his pension provisions.
-His primary source of income was his salary and he received some additional money from book royalties, but avoided other lucrative sources of income for academics such as writing textbooks.
+His primary source of income was his salary, and he received some additional money from book royalties but avoided other lucrative sources of income for academics such as writing textbooks.
 He spent a lot on his frequent travels.
 He regularly spent summers in Austrian Alps, usually in the Tyrolean village Obergurgl where he enjoyed mountain climbing, and also visited Japan four times with additional trips to Tahiti, Fiji, Indonesia, Australia, New Caledonia and Ceylon.
 After his divorce, his financial situation worsened.

 Freiburg and Salzburg

 From 1962 until his retirement in 1968, he was a professor at the University of Freiburg, West Germany, where he began work on his next book, Law, Legislation and Liberty.
 Hayek regarded his years at Freiburg as "very fruitful".
 Following his retirement, Hayek spent a year as a visiting professor of philosophy at the University of California, Los Angeles, where he continued work on Law, Legislation and Liberty, teaching a graduate seminar by the same name and another on the philosophy of social science.
 Preliminary drafts of the book were completed by 1970, but Hayek chose to rework his drafts and finally brought the book to publication in three volumes in 1973, 1976 and 1979.

 Hayek became a professor at the University of Salzburg from 1969 to 1977 and then returned to Freiburg.
 When Hayek left Salzburg in 1977, he wrote: "I made a mistake in moving to Salzburg".
-The economics department was small and the library facilities were inadequate.
+The economics department was small, and the library facilities were inadequate.

-Although Hayek's health suffered, and he fell into a depressionary bout, he continued to work on his magnum opus, Law, Legislation and Liberty in periods when he was feeling better.
+Although Hayek's health suffered, and he fell into a depressive bout, he continued to work on his magnum opus, Law, Legislation and Liberty in periods when he was feeling better.